fahimsna/Student-Management-System/README.md

 ### Authentication

-* Register a user
+1. Register a user.
-* Login
+2. Login.
-* Copy the JWT token
+3. Copy the JWT token.
-* Use the token in protected requests
+4. Use the token in protected requests.

 ### Student Management

-* Create a student
+1. Create a student.
-* Fetch all students
+2. Fetch all students.
-* Fetch a specific student
+3. Fetch a specific student.
-* Update a student
+4. Update a student.
-* Delete a student
+5. Delete a student.

 For protected requests, include: